The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

-- This became inspiration for Charles Darwin‘s theory of evolution.
+- This became the inspiration for Charles Darwin‘s theory of evolution.

 - Both of them engaged in thought experiments looking for how things around them attained their states and discovered underlying phenomena.

-- Similarly, Einstein after reading about the experiments which concluded that relative speed of light is always constant engaged in thought experiments which eventually lead to “Theory of relativity”.
+- Similarly, Einstein, after reading about the experiments which concluded that the relative speed of light is always constant, engaged in thought experiments that eventually lead to the “Theory of relativity”.

-- Human brain is remarkably amazing in its ability to identify such patterns and discover underlying phenomena just by thinking.
+- The human brain is remarkably amazing in its ability to identify such patterns and discover underlying phenomena just by thinking.

 Thought experiments on thinking

-- We can recognize even partial patterns with alterations, our recognition ability detects patterns which survive real world variations.
+- We can recognize even partial patterns with alterations, our recognition ability detects patterns that survive real-world variations.

 - Our conscious experience of our perceptions is changed by our interpretations, we continuously predict the future and hypothesize what we will experience and this influences the actual perception.

-- Routine procedures are stored as organized hierarchies in human brain, same ability is used for recognizing objects and situations.
+- Routine procedures are stored as organized hierarchies in the human brain, the same ability is used for recognizing objects and situations.

 A model of the neocortex

-- Neocortex is responsible for hierarchical patterns of information and hierarchical thinking (some scientists call it “new brain” as oppose to reptilian “old brain” which is more tuned towards short term things like getting food, avoid becoming someone’s food and sex).
+- The Neocortex is responsible for hierarchical patterns of information and hierarchical thinking.
+Some scientists call it the “new brain” as opposed to the reptilian “old brain” which is more tuned towards short-term things like getting food, avoiding becoming someone’s food and having sex.

-- Humans have really large forehead (and large neocortex) compared to other mammals.
+- Humans have a really large forehead and large neocortex compared to other mammals.
 It has roughly 300 million pattern recognizers.

 - A human master in a particular field knows about 100, 000 chunks of knowledge.

-- Pattern recognition theory of mind – Neocortex has multiple layers of neurons, based on sensory inputs, some of the first layer neurons are triggered, those who trigger beyond a certain threshold, fire the second layer of neurons (second layer matches higher level patterns then first layer), the higher layer can send a back signal and reduce or increase the triggering threshold of the previous layers (this is the prediction and hypothesis part).
+- Pattern recognition theory of mind – Neocortex has multiple layers of neurons, based on sensory inputs, some of the first layer neurons are triggered, and those that trigger beyond a certain threshold, fire the second layer of neurons, the second layer matches higher-level patterns than the first layer, the higher layer can send a back signal and reduce or increase the triggering threshold of the previous layers.
+This is the prediction and hypothesis part.

-- Memory is effectively a list of patterns (they will trigger with appropriate input leading to recall of that memory).
-Since we capture patterns, our memory is only an approximation of events happened in the past.
+- Memory is effectively a list of patterns.
+They will trigger with appropriate input leading to the recall of that memory.
+Since we capture patterns, our memory is only an approximation of events that happened in the past.

-- Directed thinking – where we consciously try to direct our thoughts towards understanding or solving a certain problem
+- Directed thinking – where we consciously try to direct our thoughts toward understanding or solving a certain problem

-- Undirected thinking – where we experience sudden recollection of memories (triggers of which appears to non logical).
+- Undirected thinking – where we experience sudden recollection of memories, triggers of which appear to be non-logical.

-- Confabulation – We subconsciously make up stories to justify our actions which cannot be explained logically (this is more pronounced in split brain patients where left and right hemisphere are not connected – leading to one part of brain reacting and other one confabulating to justify the action).
+- Confabulation – We subconsciously make up stories to justify our actions that cannot be explained logically.
+This is more pronounced in split-brain patients where the left and right hemispheres are not connected – leading to one part of the brain reacting and the other one confabulating to justify the action.

-- Culture, society and profession predicts certain norms, this trains our neocortex to think in certain ways, this ensures social order but at the same time makes it difficult to think differently (which Darwin or Einstein did).
+- Culture, society, and profession predict certain norms, and this trains our neocortex to think in certain ways, this ensures social order but at the same time makes it difficult to think differently, which Darwin or Einstein did!
 In dreams, these norms are usually a bit relaxed.

 The biological neocortex

-- Human brain is unusually large, its a cause of higher maternal mortality rate among humans (compared to mammals) and requires a pivoting gait which makes women biomechanically less efficient walker than men.
+- The human brain is unusually large, its a cause of a higher maternal mortality rate among humans compared to other mammals and requires a pivoting gait which makes women biomechanically less efficient walkers than men.

-- Neocortex is repetitive structure consisting of “assembly of neurons” where each assembly is ~100 neurons and connections inside each assembly are similar.
+- The neocortex is a repetitive structure consisting of an “assembly of neurons” where each assembly is ~100 neurons and connections inside each assembly are similar.
 The connections between assemblies are dynamic, new ones are formed as needed and old unneeded ones are pruned away.

-- Neocortex is highly “plastic” – meaning if a part which deals with say, vision is damaged, slowly another part develops the lost set of patterns.
+- The neocortex is highly “plastic” – meaning if a part which deals with say, vision is damaged, slowly another part develops the lost set of patterns.

-- Over the time, field of AI (Artificial Intelligence) has developed the same set of techniques (which are believe to exist in neocortex) to process real world information like human speech and written language.
+- Over time, the field of AI (Artificial Intelligence) has developed the same set of techniques, that are believed to exist in the neocortex, to process real-world information like human speech and written language.

 The old brain

-- Human cochlea (which catches sound vibrations) extracts about 3000 bands of information.
+- The human cochlea catches sound vibrations and extracts about 3000 bands of information.

-- Thalamus process information coming from various parts of the body (including eyes and ears) before handing them over to neocortex.
+- The Thalamus process information coming from various parts of the body, including eyes and ears) before handing them over to the neocortex.

 - Neocortex on its own cannot do directed thinking, it requires inputs coming from Thalamus.

-- Hippocampus is the area where short term pattern forming happens, these patterns are transferred to neocortex for long term.
-Alzheimer’s disease attacks hippocampus first.
+- The Hippocampus is the area where short-term pattern forming happens, these patterns are transferred to the neocortex for the long term.
+Alzheimer’s disease attacks the Hippocampus first.

-- Cerebellum controls quick motions like catching a ball.
+- The cerebellum controls quick motions like catching a ball.

-- Old (premammalian brain) is addicted to pleasures (food and sex), neocortex in mammals allows us to control the primitive desires.
-Dopamine and Serotonin play a role in feeling of pleasure.
+- The old premammalian brain is addicted to pleasures like food and sex.
+Neocortex in mammals allows us to control primitive desires.
+Dopamine and Serotonin play a role in the feeling of pleasure.

-- Amygdala controls “fear” (flight or fight decisions) – on detecting danger, it causes sudden rise of blood pressure, heart rate and respiration rate.
+- Amygdala controls “fear”, that is flight or fight decisions – on detecting danger, it causes a sudden rise in blood pressure, heart rate, and respiration rate.

-- Feeling happens in both old and new brain while thinking happens only in new brain (“neocortex”).
+- Feeling happens in both the old and new brain while thinking happens only in the new brain (“neocortex”).

-- Emotional thoughts takes place in spindle neurons – humans have a lot more of them than other animals, newborns don’t have them but they are developed over the age of 4 months to 3 years (this is when child learns emotions and morality).
+- Emotional thoughts take place in spindle neurons – humans have a lot more of them than other animals.
+Newborns don’t have them but they are developed over the age of 4 months to 3 years.
+This is when a child learns emotions and morality.

-- Ability of neocortex to master signals of fear from Amygdala plays a role in confidence, organizational skills and ability to influence others.
+- The ability of the neocortex to master signals of fear from the Amygdala plays a role in confidence, organizational skills, and the ability to influence others.

-- Creativity – A key aspect of creativity is finding metaphors which neocortex is good at.
-Learning new patterns from different fields, help in learning more metaphors, making brain more creative.
+- Creativity – A key aspect of creativity is finding metaphors which the neocortex is good at.
+Learning new patterns from different fields helps in learning more metaphors, making the brain more creative.

-- Love – Phenylethylamine (PEA) causes the feeling of “love” (high energy level, focused attention and craving to be with someone), oxytocin encourages long term bonding (monogamous relations), prairie vole are monogamous because of oxytocin receptors while montane vole engage in short term relations because of lack of them.
+- Love – Phenylethylamine (PEA) causes the feeling of “love” – high energy level, focused attention, and craving to be with someone.
+Oxytocin encourages long-term bonding, that is, monogamous relations.
+Prairie vole is monogamous because of oxytocin receptors while montane vole engages in short-term relations because of lack of them.

-- Love in humans exist primarily to satisfy need of neocortex (primitive lust was sufficient for reproduction) – a loved one becomes a major part of ones neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
-When we lose the person, we are still left with patterns in neocortex which trigger, except triggers change from delight to mourning.
+- Love in humans exists primarily to satisfy the need of the neocortex as primitive lust was sufficient for reproduction.
+A loved one becomes a major part of one’s neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
+When we lose the person, we are still left with patterns in the neocortex which trigger, except triggers change from delight to mourning.

 The biologically inspired digital neocortex

-- Neocortex replaces the process of (slow) evolution with (fast) learning and that’s one reason of advancement of human race.
-Since even a single human finds something new, everyone can learn that (rather than that appearing in genetic code).
+- Neocortex replaces the process of slow evolution with fast learning and that’s one reason for the advancement of the human race.
+Since even a single human finds something new, everyone can learn that without relying on it appearing in the genetic code.

-- A digital neocortex is will provide a factor of thousand to a million speed up over biological cortex.
+- A digital neocortex will provide a factor of a thousand to a million speed up over the biological cortex.

-- Several attempts to do brain simulations (functional level as well as molecular level) are being done, author expects by 2020, there will be sufficient computational power to simulate human brain.
+- Several attempts to do brain simulations at both the functional level as well as the molecular level are being done.
+By 2020, there will be sufficient computational power to simulate the human brain.

-- Watson, Google Translate and Wolfram are some major work done in direction of processing and generating real world information.
+- Watson, Google Translate, and Wolfram are some major works done in the direction of processing and generating real-world information.

 Thought experiments on the mind

 - Consciousness is a heated topic of debate among philosophers.
-There are no agreements on “are plants conscious?” or “are babies conscious?”.
-The general agreement is that “ability to act according to one’s free will” (implying nondeterminism) is consciousness.
+There are no agreements on “Are plants conscious?” or “Are babies conscious?”.
+The general agreement is that the “ability to act according to one’s free will” (implying nondeterminism) is consciousness.

-- Panprotopsychism says that everything is conscious, “humans are more conscious than light bulb”.
+- Panprotopsychism says that everything is conscious, “humans are more conscious than a light bulb”.

-- Author predicts that by 2029, we can expect to see “digital consciousness”.
+- The author predicts that by 2029, we can expect to see “digital consciousness”.

-- Western perspective – consciousness is emergent property of complex system.
+- Western perspective – consciousness is an emergent property of the complex system.

-- Eastern perspective – consciousness is fundamental property, physical world only comes into existence through the thoughts of conscious beings.
+- Eastern perspective – consciousness is a fundamental property, the physical world only comes into existence through the thoughts of conscious beings.

-- Existence of “free will” is hotly debated topic – existence of free will requires non-determinism in actions and experts don’t agree on whether humans actually have free will (compared to say Watson) or are the actions predetermined.
-Some philosophers believe that future is completely deterministic (given present) but complex enough to be unpredictable.
+- The existence of “free will” is a hotly debated topic – the existence of free will requires non-determinism in actions and experts don’t agree on whether humans have free will, compared to say Watson, or are the actions predetermined.
+Some philosophers believe that the future is completely deterministic but complex enough to be unpredictable.

-- There are also disagreements on what constitutes identity – author holds the position that a snapshot of neocortex (or brain, in general) is a person’s identity and hence, identity, in principle, is not unique and can be replicated.
+- There are also disagreements on what constitutes identity – the author holds the position that a snapshot of the neocortex (or brain, in general) is a person’s identity, and hence, identity, in principle, is not unique and can be replicated.

 The law of accelerating returns applied to the brain

-- Most technologies follow S-curve (slow start, rapid growth and then matures) but in the end of its life cycle, its replaced by something else (eg. Transistors replaced vacuum tubes).
+- Most technologies follow the S-curve, that is, slow start, rapid growth, and then maturity.
+But at the end of its life cycle, it’s replaced by something else, eg. Transistors replaced vacuum tubes.

-- Most technologies (like processing power, storage capacity, brain imaging resolution) etc. are growing at exponential pace and leading to a “Law of accelerating returns”, hence, a digital brain will arrive faster than most people expect.
+- Most technologies like processing power, storage capacity, brain imaging resolution, etc. are growing at an exponential pace and leading to a “Law of accelerating returns”.
+Hence, a digital brain will arrive faster than most people expect.

-- This chapter basically talks about objections raised to previous work of author – not much relevant to rest of the book.
+- This chapter talks about objections raised to the previous work of the author – not much relevant to the rest of the book.